n-leaV/ece271_lab/Lab_04/README.md

   CMP updates the flags, and does not store any values

 * Question 4:
-  You could use BIC to turn off an LED by clearing the bit that powers the LED
+  You could use BIC to turn off an LED by clearing the bit that powers the LED.

 Suggestions and Comments
 -------